YuAo/TDWatchInterfaceMenu/README.md

 func addMenuItemWithItemIcon(itemIcon: WKMenuItemIcon, title: String, action: Selector) func clearAllMenuItems()
 ```
-However, these methods require the `WKInterfaceController` object to be the one who handles the menu action.
+However, these methods require the `WKInterfaceController` object to be the one handles the menu action.
 You can not specify the target of the action.

+`TDWatchInterfaceMenu` provides a way to add menu item with a block as action handler.